 Ohio Continues to be a Hub for Logistics and Distribution Companies

-Flexibility and predictably.
 Whether shipping via air, land, or water, you have options for domestic and international freight transportation.
-Nine foreign trade zones located across the state offer reduced or nonexistent customs fees as well as relief from inverted tariffs and duty exemption on re-exports.
+Ten foreign trade zones located across the state offer reduced or nonexistent customs fees as well as relief from inverted tariffs and duty exemption on re-exports.

-Next-generation (smart) logistics capabilities.
-Get ahead with logistics 4.0 resources as Ohio is home to smart mobility research and initiatives including truck platooning, connected vehicles, unmanned aircraft systems, and more.
+Get ahead with logistics 4.0 resources in Ohio, home to smart mobility research and initiatives including truck platooning, connected vehicles, unmanned aircraft systems, and more.
 Moreover, several cloud service providers, including Amazon Web Services, are located in Ohio.

-A skilled and growing talent pipeline.
 Ohio’s education institutions offer nationally recognized programs in supply chain and logistics management.
-From 2010 to 2017, there was a 137% increase in the number of degrees granted annually for supply chain management, resulting in a large, well-trained logistics and distribution workforce in Ohio.
+From 2010 to 2019, there was a 73% increase in the number of degrees granted annually for supply chain management, resulting in a large, well-trained logistics and distribution workforce in Ohio.